hashicorp/consul/website/source/docs/guides/connect-gateways.md

 }
 ```

-Next, create and name your new ACL policy using the file you just made.
+Next, create and name a new ACL policy using the file you just made.

 ```text
 $ consul acl policy create \